Estimated reading time: 5 minutes

-In 2014 I wrote about how my daughter got a Student Line of Credit, to help pay for her second degree, as a Chiropractor.
-Remember, I am the one that talks about being willing to change banks, but unfortunately, my daughter is changing banks due to the mistakes of the local branch of the National Bank of Canada (which is the reason I changed banks a while ago as well).
+In 2014 I wrote about how my daughter got a Student Line of Credit.
+It helped pay for her second degree.
+She pursued it as a Chiropractor.
+Remember, I often talk about being willing to change banks.
+Unfortunately, my daughter is changing banks due to mistakes by the local branch.
+This branch is part of the National Bank of Canada.
+This is the reason I changed banks.

 Some of the Issues